Hamza0590/Medical_Chatbot/README.md

 - **Single User Sessions**: Each browser session maintains separate conversation history; no cross-session memory.
 - **No Persistent Storage**: Conversations are not saved to a database and cannot be retrieved after clearing or session expiration.
 - **Embedding Model Constraints**: Uses a lightweight embedding model (all-MiniLM-L6-v2) which may not capture all semantic nuances.
-- **Retrieval Accuracy**: Returns top 5 most similar chunks, which may not always include all relevant information.
+- **Retrieval Accuracy**: Uses multi-query retrieval with 6 chunks, but may still miss relevant information in edge cases.
+- **Query Expansion Cost**: Generates 5 query variations per request, increasing API costs and latency (~3-5 seconds).

 ### Medical & Content Limitations